-1 I. The First Amendment to Agreed Order DE 6703 with Ecology was effective 2 April 18, 2013 requiring Defendant to prepare a Draft Cleanup Action Plan.
-The Cleanup 3 Action Plan is attached to this Decree as Exhibit B. 4 VI.
-WORK TO BE PERFORMED 5 This Decree contains a program designed to protect human health and the environment 6 from the known release, or threatened release, of hazardous substances or contaminants at, on, 7 or from the Site.
-8 A. Defendant shall conduct a final cleanup action at the Site by implementing the 9 Cleanup Action Plan (CAP) (Exhibit B) according to the Scope of Work and Schedule (Exhibit 10 C) and all other requirements of this Decree.
-The cleanup action includes, but is not limited to, 11 the following actions: 12 1.
-Remedial action design and confirmational data collection.
-13 2.
-Excavation of soil from the Lora Lake Apartments Parcel containing greater 14 than 100 parts per trillion (pptr) Toxic equivalency quotient (TEQ) dioxins/furans, with 15 off-site disposal at a licensed disposal facility.
-16 3.
-Excavation of soil from the Lora Lake Apartments Parcel containing greater 17 than 11 pptr, but less than 100 pptr TEQ dioxins/furans, and consolidation of this excavated 18 material beneath a constructed engineered surface at the Dredged Material Containment Area.
-19 4.
-Filling of Lora Lake and conversion of the open-water lake to a rehabilitated 20 wetland.
-21 5.
-Modification of the stormwater conveyance system that crosses the Lora Lake 22 Apartments Parcel to eliminate the potential for contamination associated with the Site to 23 enter the stormwater system.
-24 25
+1 I. An active City of Burien stormwater system now runs through the Lora Lake 2 Apartments Parcel, connecting to the Des Moines Memorial Drive drainage system downstream 3 of the property and discharging to Lora Lake.
+4 J. A second, smaller sub-system exists on the Lora Lake Apartments Parcel.
+The 5 sub-system currently drains the northeast portion of the parcel, conveying water to the Des 6 Moines Memorial Drive drainage system upstream of Lora Lake.
+7 K. The RI/FS assessed stormwater chemical quality at multiple locations within the 8 interior of the Lora Lake Apartments Parcel as well as where the City of Burien main stormwater 9 line enters and exits the Lora Lake Apartments Parcel, and where the secondary line exits the 10 parcel.
+The assessment found that upon entry to the Lora Lake Apartments Parcel the City of 11 Burien's stormwater contained multiple chemicals of concern, including dioxins/furans, and 12 stormwater from the Lora Lake Apartments Parcel was not contributing to degradation of the 13 stormwater conveyed from upstream across the property to Lora Lake.
+14 L. The First Amendment to Agreed Order DE 6703 with Ecology was effective 15 April 18, 2013, requiring Defendant to prepare a Draft Cleanup Action Plan.
+The Cleanup 16 Action Plan is attached to this Decree as Exhibit B. 17 VI.
+WORK TO BE PERFORMED 18 This Decree contains a program designed to protect human health and the environment 19 from the known release, or threatened release, of hazardous substances or contaminants at, on, 20 or from the Site.
+21 A. Defendant shall conduct a final cleanup action at the Site by implementing the 22 Cleanup Action Plan (CAP) (Exhibit B) according to the Scope of Work and Schedule (Exhibit 23 C) and all other requirements of this Decree.
+The cleanup action includes, but is not limited to, 24 the following actions: 25 Remedial action design and confirmational data collection.

+- 2. Excavation of soil from the Lora Lake Apartments Parcel containing greater than 100 picograms per gram (pg/g) Toxicity Equivalent (TEQ) dioxins/furans, with off-site disposal at a licensed disposal facility. - 3.
+Soil from the Lora Lake Apartments Parcel containing greater than 13 pg/g, but less than 100 pg/g TEQ dioxins/furans, will either be excavated, or remain in situ beneath a constructed engineered surface.
+Excavated material will be consolidated beneath a constructed engineered surface, either within the Lora Lake Apartments Parcel or at the Dredged Material Containment Area. - 4.
+Excavation of soil from selected areas of the Lora Lake Shallow Soil Area sufficient to bring the average dioxins/furans concentrations TEQ of the remaining soil to less than the cleanup level cleanup level of 5.2 pg/g TEQ.
+Excavations will be backfilled and replanted.
+Excavated material will be consolidated at the Dredged Material Containment Area.
+It may also be sent off-site for disposal at a licensed disposal facility if that is more efficient for construction scheduling. - 5.
+Filling of Lora Lake and conversion of the open-water lake to a rehabilitated wetland. - Modification of the stormwater conveyance system that crosses the Lora Lake Apartments Parcel to eliminate the potential for contamination associated with the Site to enter the stormwater system.

-CONSENT DECREE RE: LORA LAKE APARTMENTS SITE The Parties intend that the above list include any and all outstanding obligations under Agreed Order DE 6703.
+The Parties intend that the above list include any and all outstanding obligations under Agreed Order DE 6703.
 The Parties agree that Agreed Order DE 6703 no longer has any force or effect.